LicensePlates.cc

 Truck

 This plate is issued ONLY to trucks OVER 26,000 GVW, usually to sanitation, gravel, & cement mixers.
-Issued in pairs on myFlorida.com base with county name on the bottom.
+Issued in pairs on myFlorida.com base with county name or SUNSHINE STATE on the bottom.
 Plate type has been in continuous existence since 1977 and never discontinued in 1992.

-Phil reports N31 04E as the high on the citrus map base, and N69 55E as the low on the myflorida.com base.
+Phil observed N31 04E high citrus map base and N69 55E low myflorida.com base.

 Specialty Plates